bentorkington/sf2ww/README.md

 C99 rewrite of Street Fighter II World Warrior (MAME romset sf2ua)

+## Read this first!

+This is a work in progress, not a complete game.
+It currently only builds in Xcode, and even then the whole game is riddled with bugs.

+If you're after a complete, breathtaking gaming experience, *this repo is not for you*.

+This repo is for people who'd like to learn what a game like SF2 looks like inside, and those that can help complete it.
+If you don't understand why someone would do this, go back to Reddit please.

 ## ROMs required to run

 Use Xcode to build the project (sorry, Makefile is out of date, little help please?), set the build target to MT2